 Special Spring Events

 Verita’s Visit organises special events around Dutch products, traditions & local festivities.
 From visits to Gouda cheese farms to cycle tours through quaint villages surrounded by blossoming fruit trees, from meet & greets with tulip farmers to creative treasure hunts with locals to picnics in the Dutch countryside.
 Just go on a virtual visit and check all the special spring events in the Netherlands by Verita’s Visit.
-For an overview see the calendar.
 For custom-made tours, questions and suggestions fill in the contact form or contact veritasvisit(@)gmail.com.